Naperville Concrete Construction

 Design Consultation

-We visit your property, discuss your aesthetic goals, and walk you through finish samples — stain swatches, color charts, aggregate samples, and texture options.
-We consider your home's architecture, existing hardscape, and landscape to recommend combinations that work together.
+We visit your property, review stain swatches, color charts, and aggregate samples, and recommend combinations that fit your home's architecture, existing hardscape, and landscape.

 2